Chandresh-Paswan/ExoPlayerApp/README.md

 # ExoPlayerApp

+Playing videos and music is a popular activity on Android devices.
+The Android framework provides MediaPlayer as a quick solution for playing media with minimal code.
+It also provides low level media APIs such as MediaCodec, AudioTrack and MediaDrm, which can be used to build custom media player solutions.

+ExoPlayer is an open source, application level media player built on top of Android’s low level media APIs.
+This guide describes the ExoPlayer library and its use.
+It refers to code in ExoPlayer’s main demo app in order to provide concrete examples.
+The guide touches on the pros and cons of using ExoPlayer.
+It shows how to use ExoPlayer to play DASH, SmoothStreaming and HLS adaptive streams, as well as formats such as MP4, M4A, FMP4, WebM, MKV, MP3, Ogg, WAV, MPEG-TS, MPEG-PS, FLV and ADTS (AAC).
+It also discusses ExoPlayer events, messages, customization and DRM support.

 ExoPlayer is an application level media player for Android.
 It provides an alternative to Android’s MediaPlayer API for playing audio and video both locally and over the Internet.
 ExoPlayer supports features not currently supported by Android’s MediaPlayer API, including DASH and SmoothStreaming adaptive playbacks.
 Unlike the MediaPlayer API, ExoPlayer is easy to customize and extend, and can be updated through Play Store application updates.
 Documentation